ruuda/blog/posts/building-elm-0.18-with-stack.md

 Prelude
 -------
-Summary of this paragraph.
+My first attempt to get version 0.18 of the Elm platform on my Arch Linux system was not succesful.
-The last time I used Elm was about a year ago, and I still had an installation of the Elm Platform 0.17 on my machine, courtesey of the [`elm-platform`][elm-platform] package from the AUR.
+The last time I used Elm was about a year ago, and I still had an installation of the Elm platform 0.17 on my machine, courtesey of the source-based [`elm-platform`][elm-platform] package from the Arch User Repository.
-Unfortunately updating did not do the trick.
-Elm does not compile under GHC 8.2.1, which is what Arch currently ships.
+A new version of the package was available, but it failed to build, because Arch currently ships a newer version of GHC than the one Elm requires to build.
-And frankly I did not want to install the GHC and Cabal packages either.
+And frankly I did not want to install the GHC and Cabal packages in the first place.
-A few months ago their Arch maintainer started packaging all Haskell dependencies as individual packages, which causes a large amount of churn during updates, and requires additional disk space.
+A few months ago their Arch maintainer started packaging all Haskell dependencies as individual packages, which causes a large amount of churn during updates, and requires significant additional disk space.
 I uninstalled them because I use Stack for Haskell development, which can manage GHC anyway.
 It has a fine [`stack-static`][stack-static] package in the AUR.

-With no working package in the official Arch repositories or the AUR, I turned to the Elm website to check out the recommended installation instructions.
+With no working package in the official Arch repositories or the AUR, I turned to the Elm website to check out the recommended installation method.
 It told me to `npm install` or build from source.
 My system already has a package manager that I use to keep programs up to date, and I refuse to install yet another package manager that I would have to run to perform updates.
 (Especially if that involves running Javascript outside of a browser.)
 The role of a language package manager should be to manage build-time dependencies, not to distribute binaries to end users.
-Building from source it was then.
+Building from source was the only option left.

 Building Elm from source is a fairly well-documented process, and [a script][fromsource] that automates it is provided.
-It runs on GHC 7.10,
+It demands GHC 7.10,
 so I checked out [stackage.org][stackage] to find a Stackage snaphot based on that compiler, and I ran the script with with the right version of `runghc`: